robwarm/gpaw-symm/doc/exercises/gettingstarted/gettingstarted.rst

 molecules in particular.
 We therefore want to perform this calculation in GPAW instead.
 GPAW uses real-space grids to represent density and wavefunctions, and the grids exist in a cell.
-For this reason you must set a cell for the :class:`ase.Atoms` object.
+For this reason you must set a cell for the :class:`~ase.atoms.Atoms` object.
 As a coarse value let us use a 6 Ångström cell::

   system.set_cell((6.0, 6.0, 6.0))